-In addition to analysing your audience, preparing a structure of your speech, and thinking through the preparation process, you need to rehearse your presentation at home.
+In addition to analyzing your audience, preparing a structure of your speech, and thinking through the preparation process, you need to rehearse your presentation at home.
 This is especially true for short presentations.

-When it comes to longer presentations, you should certainly practise making an introduction and a summary, as well as go through the parts of your presentation you feel most uncertain about.
+When it comes to longer presentations, you should certainly practice making an introduction and a summary, as well as go through the parts of your presentation you feel most uncertain about.

 Some of the main things to keep in mind:

-- At first, practise in an empty room.
+- At first, practice in an empty room.
 If possible, in the room where you’ll be making your speech;

-- Practise using slides and explaining their contents;
+- Practice using slides and explaining their contents;

 - Make using notes smoother;